Patronum-Labs/auto-dex/README.md

 - Works with LSP7-DigitalAsset tokens
 - Works with UniversalSwapsV3

-## Setup

-This contract needs to be set as the **UniversalReceiverDelegate** for a Universal Profile and should be given the necessary permissions to execute from this profile.
-In the case of ownership via **LSP6-KeyManager**, it should be given **SUPER_CALL** and **REENTRANCY** permissions.

-## Oracle Integration

-The AutoSwapV3 contract should include an oracle that feeds the minimum amount of tokens that the user is willing to receive.
-This amount should be reasonable based on a preferred deviation to protect against sandwich attacks.

 ## Flow Diagram

 The following diagram illustrates the flow of a token transfer and automatic swap: